Amazon debuts in Thomson Reuters 2015 top 100 innovators list

 Thomson Reuters analysts studied Silicon Valley for the first time to see which companies are leading in the region.
 The top Bay Area innovators list shows that 11 companies overlap with the top 100 global innovators, indicating that 31 percent of leading U.S. innovators and 11 percent of the world's top innovators are located in the San Francisco Bay Area.

-Uber and Tesla Motors Inc did not make it to the list.
+Uber [UBER.UL] and Tesla Motors Inc (TSLA.O) did not make it to the list.

 "Both Uber and Tesla do innovate, but not at a sufficient level to feature in the Top 100 list of innovative organizations around the globe as measured by patent metrics of volume, success, globalization and impact.
 They neither have sufficiently large portfolios to qualify for inclusion with less than 100 granted inventions during 2010-2014," Stembridge said.